antoinejaussoin/retro-board/README.md

 - Postgres
 - pgAdmin4 (Web UI for postgres)
 - Redis
-- The Retrospected NodeJS Backend
+- The Retrospected Node.js Backend
 - The Retrospected React Frontend, served by `nginx`.

 ## How to run for Production using Kubernetes ☸